19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (ii) the certificate shall have effect according to its tenor and be binding on any person thereby affected.

-(7) Where the issue of shares under the certificate results in the subscriber becoming a significant shareholder of the pertinent financial institution, upon the coming into effect of the certificate, the transferee —
+(7) Where the issue of shares under the certificate results in the subscriber becoming a significant shareholder of the pertinent financial institution, upon the coming into effect of the certificate, the subscriber —

 (a) shall be deemed to have obtained the approval of the Minister or the Authority, as the case may be, under the significant shareholder provisions applicable to the pertinent financial institution, in respect of the shares; and

 (b) shall not be required to make a take-over offer or be required to acquire the shares of the other shareholders of the pertinent financial institution, notwithstanding the provisions of the Companies Act (Cap.
 50) or the Take-over Code.

+[Act 31 of 2017 wef 29/10/2018]

 (8) The pertinent financial institution shall lodge a copy of the certificate with the Registrar of Companies within 7 days after being served the certificate.